m-hahn/grammar-optim/writeup/pnas-word-order-si.md

-\subsection{Distorted graph-based parsers}
-\label{sec:distorted}
+### Distorted graph-based parsers

-In this section, we provide evidence against the idea that the graph-based parser might have a built-in bias toward certain kinds of orderings.%, and the question whether this might be responsible for our findings.
+In this section, we provide evidence against the idea that the graph-based parser might have a built-in bias toward certain kinds of orderings.
 In particular, we address the idea that the graph-based parser might have a bias toward parses involving short dependencies, which we call a \key{locality bias}.
 We address this by changing the order in which the parser sees words, such that word adjacency in the input to the parser does not correspond to linear adjacency in the true utterance.
 If the parser has a locality bias, then this bias will be disrupted when it sees words in these distorted orders.